PauloErnesto1912/Lotka-Volterra-Climate-Change/README.md

 # Climate-Biomass Simulation

 This project is based on my master's thesis (Dynamical System Modeling of the Influence of Climate Change on Biomass Indicators in the Amazon).
-The idea is to simulate biomass as a function of perturbations in the climatic patterns of the Amazon region.
+The idea is to simulate biomass and its response to perturbations in the climatic patterns of the Amazon region.

 The simulation implements a **Lotka-Volterra-inspired model** for climate variables: